aws/sagemaker-tensorflow-extensions/README.rst

 Using the PipeModeDataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-This package builds a TensorFlow :code:`Dataset` subclass, :code:`PipeModeDataset`, stored in a module named :code:`sagemaker_tensorflow`.
+The :code:`PipeModeDataset` is a TensorFlow :code:`Dataset` for reading SageMaker Pipe Mode channels.
+After installing the sagemaker tensorflow extensions package, the :code:`PipeModeDataset` can be imported from a moduled named :code:`sagemaker_tensorflow`.

 To construct a :code:`PipeModeDataset` that reads TFRecord encoded records from a "training" channel, do the following: